- Overall score Data withheld by THE

 UOW also has long-standing partnerships with two of Singapore's leading private colleges, the Singapore Institute of Management (SIM) and the PSB Academy, to deliver internationally-recognised academic programs in business, information technology and psychology.

-We also deliver a Master of Education degree in Teaching English as a Second Language (TESOL) at Thailand's Assumption University in Bangkok.
+We also deliver a Master of Education degree in Teaching English as a Second Language (TESOL) at Thailand's Assumption University in Bangkok, and a Bachelor of Nursing Conversion and Master of Nursing in partnership with IRI Hong Kong.

 UOW has a number of national centres for research and training.
 These include: